ETIAS visa waiver for the U.S. Citizens

 Who will need an ETIAS visa waiver to travel to Europe?

+When do you need ETIAS visa waiver?
 ETIAS visa waivers will be available for short-term business and leisure stays.
 Anyone planning to study or work in Europe for more than 90 days will need to apply for a different visa.

-ETIAS is not the same as a Schengen visa.
+ETIAS for U.S. citizens is not the same as a Schengen visa.
 Those travelers who are citizens of countries that have no visa-free travel agreement with Europe will need to apply for a Schengen visa.
 This also applies to people traveling for studying or working purposes as ETIAS does not cover these reasons.

 ETIAS Eligible Countries